Clun, Shropshire

 Based on the popular cruciform layout, it had an entrance block at the east which rose to two storeys at the centre.
 To the rear, the accommodation ranges for the various classes of inmate radiated from the octagonal hub.
 The north and south ranges had cross-wings at their far ends.
 A separate isolation hospital was erected the north-west of the main workhouse.

-Clun former workhouse site from the east, 2001.
+Former Clun workhouse from the south-east, 1964.

 Staff